SoniaZaldana/GameCentre/Phase1/slidingtiles/app/src/main/java/fall2018/csc2017/slidingtiles/TEAM.md

 current user from any activity/class.
 6. Integrate the creation of the text files where scores will be stored within the login/register activities.
 7. Implement the reading of text files in SlidingScoreboardActivity, whilst Suguru implements the display.
+8. Implement a shared preferences manager to delete duplicate code.